oceanprotocol/contracts/README.md

 #### Use existing deployments

-Ocean contracts are deployed to Rinkeby, Ethereum mainnet, and maybe more.
+Ocean contracts are deployed to Rinkeby, Ethereum mainnet, and more.
 [Here are details](docs/README.md#deployments).

 #### Do your own deployment